Did you know ...?

 Copyright 2011-2023 by EPCEd

-The “Did you know….?” series is a bi-monthly note from EPCEd that is intended to present simple questions about topics that are important to those working in the emulsion polymers area.
+The “Did you know….?” series is a quarterly note from EPCEd that is intended to present simple questions about topics that are important to those working in the emulsion polymers area.
 Short and concise answers to those questions are presented to educate readers and to elicit comments and further discussion.
 Some readers will already know the answers and be familiar with the topic while others, especially newer to the field, will benefit from the answers and discussion.
 We welcome feedback from readers of this series through our contact website www.epced.com.

 EPCEd.com